Siebe Wylin

-Siebe Wylin (born 27 May 2003) is a Belgian footballer who plays as a defender for Challenger Pro League club NXT.
+Siebe Wylin (born 27 May 2003) is a Belgian footballer who plays as a defender for club Fortuna Sittard.

 Career

 Wylin was born in and grew up in Roeselare.
 He played youth football for Club Brugge from under-8 up to under-16 level before he joined the under-18 team of KV Oostende in 2019.
 He made his senior debut on 2 October 2021 as a substitute in a 1–1 draw with Sint Truiden.

+On 10 July 2026, Wylin moved to Dutch club Fortuna Sittard on a two-season deal.